-The Work Study Office, in conjunction with the Financial Aid Office, administers the SFCC on-campus and off-campus work programs.
-Work Study employment is meant to be a productive experience for everyone involved: the student, the employer, and the institution as well as the community.
+The Student Employment Office administers the SFCC on-campus and off-campus work programs through Work Study awards.
+Student employment is meant to be a productive experience for everyone involved: the student, the employer, and the institution as well as the community.

 How do I get Work Study?

 On your Free Application for Federal Student Aid (FAFSA), be sure to say yes on the option asking if you're interested in work study.
 Work study is awarded based on your FAFSA results, your financial aid budget, other awarded aid and the SFCC financial aid packaging policy.
 If you are awarded work study, you will receive an award notification from the Financial Aid Office and an informational email from the Student Employment Office.
 If you did not receive a work study award and would like to be placed on the waitlist, please read the information below.

 If you were not awarded work study as part of your aid package and would like to be placed on the Work Study Please sign up for the Work Study Waitlist.
 If you need help or have any questions, contact the Student Employment office at firstname.lastname@example.org

 Your work study paychecks will come as a regular paycheck.
 These funds cannot be used to pay tuition or fees directly.
 They must first be deposited into an account, then you can use your funds to pay in your student ctcLink account or at the Cashier’s Office.